eug/awesome-opengl/README.md

 *Useful libraries for OpenGL applications*

-* [assimp] (http://assimp.sourceforge.net) - assimp is a portable library to import various 3D model formats in a uniform manner.
+* [assimp] (http://assimp.sourceforge.net) - A portable library to import 3D models in a uniform manner.
-* [Bullet] (http://bulletphysics.org/wordpress) - Bullet 3D library provides state of the art collision detection, soft body and rigid body dynamics.
+* [Bullet] (http://bulletphysics.org/wordpress) - It provides state of the art collision detection, soft body and rigid body dynamics.
-* [DevIL] (https://github.com/DentonW/DevIL) - DevIL is a cross-platform image library utilizing a simple syntax to handle a variety of images with ease.
+* [DevIL] (https://github.com/DentonW/DevIL) - A full featured cross-platform image library.
 * [freeGLUT] (http://freeglut.sourceforge.net) - freeGLUT allows to create and manage windows containing OpenGL contexts and also read the mouse, keyboard and joystick functions.
 * [GLEW] (http://glew.sourceforge.net) - GLEW is a cross-platform library to load OpenGL extensions.
 * [GLFW] (http://www.glfw.org) - GLFW is library for creating windows with OpenGL contexts and receiving input and events.